lilyhua1998/INHALE-Project/README.md

 # Supervisor
-This project is supervised by Prof. Christopher Pain, Prof. Alexandra Porter and Toby Phillips.
+This project is supervised by Prof. Christopher Pain, Toby Phillips and Prof. Alexandra Porter.